Ophiase/Oracle-Consensus/documentation/README.md

 We want to approximate the value of $e$ and estimate the credibility of this estimation. \
 For basic law distributions, the visual intution is to characterize the $e$ value as the mode / center of the spike.

-The kind of models that fit in our modelization can be simplified into fuzzy logic : \
+The kind of models that fit in the modelization constrained over $C$ can be simplified into fuzzy logic : \
 A `stress level` valued in $]0;1[$ would make as much sense in `{low, mid-low, moderate, mid-high, high}` \
 Therefore, the accuracy of the consensus matters more than the precision of its value.